gavinsimpson/permute/cran-comments.md

          rich : bspf: no visible global function definition for ‘boot’ rich : bspf: no visible global function definition for ‘boot.ci’

-    Not an issue related to permute
+    Not issues related to permute

  * **Storm**: